 Key Takeaways

-- It’s hormonal, not just calories: Declining oestrogen changes metabolism and fat distribution patterns
+- It’s hormonal, not just calories: Declining oestrogen changes metabolism and fat distribution patterns throughout the menopause transition

 - Protein needs increase: Aim for 1.6-2g protein per kilogram bodyweight to preserve muscle